AlicesVoid/Spring-2023/DATABASE/NOTES/ch2 Feb1.md

         - defines a Set of Associations among the same Entities
         - `Degree`: the number of participating Entity Types it has
         - `Cardinality Ratio`: ratio showing the # of possible participants for a Relationship Type
-        - `Participation Constraints`: partial vs. toatl participation *Attributes of a Relationship Type:*
+        - `Participation Constraints`: partial vs. total participation *Attributes of a Relationship Type:*
         - Some attributes cannot be moved to any single Entity Type
         - They are better suited as attributes of Relationship Types